Percolation on an infinitely generated group: Introduction

 Despite having several equivalent definitions, it is very hard to say anything about the structure of $G(\la)$.
 It is not even obvious whether it is finite or infinite, but our first main result (proved in \Sr{size}) implies that it is almost surely finite: \begin{thm} The expected number of vertices $\chi(\la)$ of $G(\la)$ satisfies

 for some constants $c,C>0$. \end{thm}

 These bounds leave an enormous gap, but it seems to be very hard to improve them significantly.
-Computer simulations we performed for $\la\leq 12$ suggest that $\chi(\la)$ might be of order $\la^{c\la}$.
-Conjecturing that $\chi(\la) \sim \la^{c\la}$ lead us to wonder whether $\chi$ is a continuous/smooth function of $\la$.
-By adapting a well-known technique of Kesten \cite{Ke81}, the first author and C.\ Panagiotis (paper in preparation) proved that $\chi(\la)$ is an analytic function at every $\la \in \R_{>0}$, and this statement holds in the full generality of all Bernoulli long or short range percolation models on groups.
+Computer simulations we performed for $b=2$ and $\la\leq 12$ suggest that $\chi(\la)$ might be of order $\la^{c\la}$.
+Conjecturing that $\chi(\la) \sim \la^{c\la}$ led us to wonder whether $\chi$ is a continuous/smooth function of $\la$.
+By adapting a well-known technique of Kesten \cite{Ke81}, the first author and C. Panagiotis \cite{analyticity} proved that $\chi(\la)$ is an analytic function at every $\la \in \zp[r]$, and this statement holds in the full generality of all Bernoulli long or short range percolation models on groups.

 Thus $G(\la)$ displays no phase transitions, at least as far as $\chi$ is concerned.
 Still, we observed some rougher phase transition phenomena.
-We consider finite versions of our percolation model on \grp obtained, roughly speaking, by restriction to finite subgroups, and determine the threshold value of \la\ for obtaining a connected graph.
-We prove that there is a phase transition for connectedness, occurring at a threshold $\la_{conn}$ logarithmic in the size of the graph, while the transition occurs in a window of width proportional to the logarithm of $\la_{conn}$ (\Sr{secthresholds}).
-We remark that this restriction on finite subgroups of \grp is somewhat related to percolation on Hamming hypercubes (which are Cayley graphs of such subgroups), which has attracted a lot of interest recently, see \cite{HofNachUnl,HofNachHyp} and references therein.
+We consider finite versions of our percolation model on $\grpb$ obtained, roughly speaking, by restriction to finite subgroups, and determine the threshold value of $\la$ for obtaining a connected graph.
+Alternatively, these finite versions of our model can be described by replacing the canopy tree in our other definition by the full binary tree of depth $n\in \mathbb{N}$.
+We prove that there is a phase transition for connectedness, occurring at a sharp threshold $\la_{\mathrm{conn}}$ logarithmic in the size of the graph, while the transition occurs in a window of width proportional to the logarithm of $\la_{\mathrm{conn}}$ (\Sr{secthresholds}).
+We remark that this restriction on finite subgroups of $\grpb$ is somewhat related to percolation on Hamming hypercubes (which are Cayley graphs of such subgroups), which has attracted a lot of interest recently, see \cite{HofNachUnl,HofNachHyp} and references therein.